42fortytwo42/Amalias-A.I./readme.md

 BioDeploy .Amalias /*\ ArtificiaL Intelligence operating SysteM - Open Source Version /*\

+This A.I.O.S. is dedicated to space program exploration called .Amalias (this is a BioDeploy initiative).

 Possibles Commands :

 -> "amalias" : Hello to my A.I.O.S.